 How to get to Guatape

-If you prefer to go with a tour that includes transport, activities and a Spanish-speaking local guide, check out this recommendation for booking.
+If you prefer to go with a tour that includes transport, activities and a Spanish-speaking local guide, check out all the options at Tripadvisor.

 Best things to do in Guatape